 A bench drill, or benchtop drill press, is a smaller and more compact drilling machine designed to be placed on a workbench or table.
-Bench drills are portable with a shorter column, limited depth capacity, and smaller footprint than a pillar drill.
+Bench drills are portable and have a shorter column, limited depth capacity, and smaller footprint than pillar drills.
 Due to their portability, a benchtop drill press is ideal for medium-duty tasks in smaller workshops and home use.

 A chuck guard is a safety device comprising a transparent or semi-transparent shield designed to protect workers from potential hazards associated with rotating chucks of different machinery, such as those found in drill presses.
 A chuck guard for pillar drill protects the operator from coming into contact with the rotating drill bit or other moving parts of the machine.

-Pillar and bench drills are versatile drilling machines that find versatile applications in workshops, manufacturing facilities, and construction sites.
-These drills are suitable for a wide range of tasks, including:
+Pillar and bench drills find versatile applications in workshops, manufacturing facilities, and construction sites.
+They can perform multiple functions, including:

 - Drilling Holes